kaffein/omsignal-job-offers/full-stack-software-engineer.md

 What we are looking for
 -----------------------

-We are looking for Full Stack system basedSoftware Engineers who can help us to architect, design and implement a complex
-on bleeding edge technologies (`Scala`, `Akka`, `Spray`, `Reactive Programming` [4], `iOS`, `Swift`, `Docker`...) a modern architectural style (`Micro Services`, `CQRS`, `Event Sourcing`, `Eventual Consistency`),
+We are looking for Full Stack Software Engineers who can help us to architect, design and implement a complex system based on bleeding edge technologies (`Scala`, `Akka`, `Spray`, `Reactive Programming` [4], `iOS`, `Swift`, `Docker`...) a modern architectural style (`Micro Services`, `CQRS`, `Event Sourcing`, `Eventual Consistency`),